ZacharyWesterman/paisley/docs/walkthrough/lang_functions.md

 # Paisley Standard Library Functions

+Note that functions can be called in one of two ways:
+1. The usual syntax, e.g. `split(var, delim)`
+2. Using dot-notation, e.g. `var.split(delim)`

+Both are exactly equivalent, the latter syntax is included simply for convenience.

 ## Arrays
 - `all(list: array[any]) -> boolean`
   - Check if all elements in an array are truthy.
 This is identical to calling `reduce(..., and)`.